Tree embeddings and nonuniqueness in site percolation: Embedded Trees

 Under the assumption that each vertex has degree at least 7 and each face has degree at least 3, $\kappa(z)<0$; and

-Note that each vertex along $\partial P_0$ except $v$ and $v_1$ are incident to at least 3 faces in $P_0$; $v$ is incident to at least 1 face in $P_0$ and $v_1$ is incident to at least 2 faces in $P_0$.
+Note that each vertex along $P_0$ except $v$ and $v_1$ is incident to at least 3 faces in the bounded region $R_{P_0}$ enclosed $P_0$; $v$ is incident to at least 1 face in $R_{P_0}$ and $v_1$ is incident to at least 2 faces in $R_{P_0}$.
 Then we have

-which contradicts (\ref{fc3}), and therefore $\tilde{\pi}_{10}$ is self-avoiding.
+which contradicts (\ref{eq:GB-ineq}), and therefore $\tilde{\pi}_{10}$ is self-avoiding.